Hans Hahn (mathematician): Biography

-Hahn authored the book : according to Arthur Rosenthal, "... (it) formed a great advance in the Theory of Real functions and had a great influence on the further development of this theory".
+Hahn authored the book : according to Arthur Rosenthal, "... (it) formed a great advance in the Theory of Real functions and had a great influence on the further development of this theory."
 He was also a co-author of the book Set Functions, published in 1948 by Arthur Rosenthal, fourteen years after his death in Vienna in 1934.

 In 1921 he received the Richard Lieben Prize.
 In 1926 he was the president of the German Mathematical Society.
 In 1928 he was an Invited Speaker at the International Congress of Mathematicians in Bologna.

+Hahn died in 1934 following surgery for a newly diagnosed cancer.
+He was only 54 and his death came as a shock to friends and colleagues.